 As an Island nation, it should not be surprising that the New Zealand diet is rich in seafood.
 “Pipis” are a type of small clam.
 Other native shellfish include “Paua” (abalone), the famous “Bluff oysters,” also known as “Flat Oysters” or “Mud Oysters,” and New Zealand’s Green-lipped mussels.
 The “Koura,” a native freshwater Crayfish, is prized for its delicate, sweet flesh.

-New Zealand’s lakes and streams also brim with trout (Rainbow, Brown and Brook) in both the North and South Islands.
-New Zealand Whitebait are also common and very popular -- they are smaller and sweeter than their English and Chinese counterparts.
+New Zealand’s lakes and streams also brim with trout (Rainbow, Brown, and Brook) in both the North and South Islands.
+New Zealand Whitebait is also common and very popular -- they are smaller and sweeter than their English and Chinese counterparts.

 Marine fisheries include Yellowtail Kingfish, Snapper, Blue Maomao, Marlin, Swordfish, John Dory, Trevally, Kahawai (Australian Salmon), Grey Mullet, Blue Cod and Bass.
 There are also several Tuna fisheries including Albacore, Skipjack, Bigeye, Yellowfin and Southern Bluefin.

 Like Australia, New Zealand’s traditional food finds its roots in the humble country cooking of the British Isles.
 Settlers brought with them recipes like mutton pie, scones, potted meats and rock cakes.